DLLDN/DLLDN/Data Analysis Projects/AML Indicators In Index of Economic Freedom/README.md

 # Index of Economic Freedom

-The Index of Economic Freedom is an annual ranking of countries based on their degree of economic freedom.
+The Index of Economic Freedom (IEF) is an annual ranking of countries based on their degree of economic freedom.
 It is published annually by the Heritage Foundation and Wall Street Journal.

 # Anti-Money Laundering

 Anti-Money Laundering (AML) encompasses laws, regulations, and procedures aimed at preventing the disguise of illegally obtained funds as legitimate income.
 Its primary objectives are to detect, report, and prevent money laundering activities that conceal the illicit origin, nature, or ownership of funds.
-Of the 12 indicators in the Economic Freedom Index, 4 strongly relate to AML – Judicial Effectiveness, Government Integrity, Financial Freedom, and Property Rights.
+Of the 12 indicators in the IEF, 4 strongly relate to AML – Judicial Effectiveness, Government Integrity, Financial Freedom, and Property Rights.

 # The Four Indicators